kanidm/kanidm/book/src/server_update.md

 docker run -p ports -v volumes kanidm/server:<DATE>
 ```

-In some cases the downgrade to the previous instance may not work.
-If the server from your previous
-version fails to start, you may need to restore from backup.
+If the server from your previous version fails to start, you will need to restore from backup.